Overview

 > LogUELTX2: Error: Connection Refused.
 Is ComfyUI running?

-Fix: Ensure `run_nvidia_gpu.bat` is running and the port matches Project Settings.
+Fix: Ensure `run_nvidia_gpu.bat` is running, the port matches Project Settings, and the ComfyURL is correct.

 > POST http://127.0.0.1:8188/prompt